-‘Project Runway’ 2017 Recap: Week 3 – A Leap Of Innovation
+‘Project Runway’ 2017 Recap: Week 3 — A Leap Of Innovation

-We had another week on Project Runway 2017 tonight and another challenge ahead of these designers on Project Runway Season 16.
-It was all about dance tonight, so naturally former Dance Moms star Maddie Ziegler served as the guest judge tonight.
+Tonight on Project Runway 2017, aspiring designers were shown tackling yet another challenge.
+It was all about dance tonight, so naturally former Dance Moms star Maddie Ziegler served as the guest judge.
 So, who went home on Project Runway tonight?
 Check out the details in our Project Runway 2017 recap below.

-Last week on Project Runway Season 16, we had the first unconventional challenge of the season.
-We also had the first team challenge of the season, which brought even more drama to the episode.
+Last week on Project Runway Season 16, the first unconventional challenge of the season was featured, as well as the first team challenge of the season, which brought even more drama to the episode.
 The twins ended up on the same team and seemed to drag their team down, as they lost the challenge.
-Despite having one of the worst looks for the week, Shawn was saved and instead, Sentell was sent home.
+Despite having one of the worst looks for the week, Shawn was saved and, instead, Sentell was sent home.

 The Challenge

 Tim Gunn and Heidi Klum dance their way out onto the runway.
-For this challenge, they will be using dance, movement and innovation to create a fashionable look inspired by the movie Leap!
+For this challenge, they will be using dance, movement, and innovation to create a fashionable look inspired by the movie Leap!
 They have one day for this challenge and a $200 budget.

 Make It Work